 Subscribe by Email!

-Recently, because of various issues in the world and especially in the United States, more and more people are considering the idea of living in another country and specifically in Costa Rica.
+Because of the many complex and serious issues in the world and especially in the United States, more and more people are considering the idea of living in another country and are considering Costa Rica.

-For a long time, people have asked me if I would be available to spend a day or two exclusively with them and give them their own custom Costa Rica tour.
-I began doing this on a very limited basis, but now the inquiries have begun to arrive almost daily, and it is clear that people want to get the REAL story on Costa Rica.
-Moving here is quite expensive not only in terms of money but also “emotional capital” and time spent.
+For a long time, people have asked me if I would be available to spend a day or two exclusively with them and give them their own custom Costa Rica teaching tour.
+I began doing this on a very limited basis about 8 years ago, but now the inquiries have begun to arrive almost daily, and it is clear that people want to get the REAL story on Costa Rica.
+Moving here can be expensive not only in terms of money but also “emotional capital” and time spent.
 Failure makes a bad situation even worse.

-Other tours (currently there are four or five) concentrate directly or indirectly on real estate sales or project development even though they claim to be “Retirement Tours” or “Relocation Tours”.
+Other tours (currently there are maybe 2 or 3) seem to concentrate directly or indirectly on real estate sales or project development even though they claim to be “Retirement Tours” or “Relocation Tours”.
 This is often just not the case.
 Nearly all show and/or sell property or are connected directly with those who do by providing introductions during their tours to developers or realtors .

 Is that bad?
 Certainly not.
 However, while those types of real estate tours certainly have a their place, more and more people realize that buying property before they know Costa Rica and whether they want or will even like the country is very premature.
 The time to consider real estate is AFTER you have lived here and know with 100% certainty that Costa Rica is for you.